Is Microneedling Permanent?

 When Will You See Results?

-Of course, several factors can impact your results, like your provider, follow-up appointments, or aftercare regimen.
 However, you can also discuss with your doctor what expectations to have before, during, and after microneedling.

 Related Questions

-You may be wondering, can’t I just purchase a home roller and gain the same effects as an in-office treatment.
 While multiple brands sell microneedling rollers, it may not be wise to buy one because you can harm yourself or your skin.

-What’s the difference between microneedling and home rollers?
-Professional microneedling will be able to penetrate the skin deeper and is powered by an electronic device, while home rollers are powered manually.
+Professional microneedling can penetrate the skin more deeply and is powered by an electronic device, whereas home rollers are manually powered.

-According to Yale Medicine, “these are very unlikely to have any benefit for dermal remodeling, but they may have benefits such as exfoliating the skin, which would allow topical medications to penetrate better, says Dr. Suozzi.”
+According to Yale Medicine, “These are very unlikely to have any benefit for dermal remodeling, but they may have benefits such as exfoliating the skin, which would allow topical medications to penetrate better, says Dr. Suozzi.”

-Home devices may sound entertaining but they won’t provide the same outcome as professional treatments.
+Home devices may sound entertaining, but they won’t provide the same outcome as professional treatments.

 Consult A Dermatologist